Calculation of LTV

 4. The importance of the LTV/CAC ratio

-The LTV/CAC ratio (Lifetime Value / Customer Acquisition Cost) is a key strategic indicator in SaaS to assess the profitability of your acquisition model.
+The LTV/CAC ratio (Lifetime Value / Customer Acquisition Cost) is a key strategic indicator in SaaS to evaluate the profitability of your acquisition model.
 It relates:

 LTV: the average value of a customer over their entire lifetime (average revenue generated before churn),